skeggse/bazel-aws-lc-fips-repro/README.md

 ## TL;DR

-**Problem:** While the original build and linking issues have been resolved, new runtime and container-related issues prevent successful execution of FIPS-compliant binaries.
+**Problem:** AWS-LC FIPS module fails integrity checks when building with Bazel due to symbol address space issues in the host toolchain compilation.

 **Why it matters:** `ring` is not FIPS-compliant, but `aws-lc-fips-sys` is.

 **Current blockers:**

-- FIPS module integrity check fails due to symbol address space issues
+- FIPS module integrity check fails due to symbol address space issues when compiling with host toolchain
-- Container structure tests cannot locate built images
-- Shared libraries have undefined symbols in cross-compiled containers
-- Library paths not properly resolved in container runfiles
+- Host toolchain is used instead of cross-compiling toolchain when compiling for the current platform

 ## Prerequisites